rgambord/c99-doc/doc/sections/6/10/3/5/index.rst

 .. _9899_6.10.3.5p1:

+.. container:: snum

+   :ref:`1 <9899_6.10.3.5p1>`

-:ref:`1 <9899_6.10.3.5p1>` A macro definition lasts (independent of block structure) until a corresponding #undef directive is encountered or (if none is encountered) until the end of the preprocessing translation unit.
+A macro definition lasts (independent of block structure) until a corresponding `#undef` directive is encountered or (if none is encountered) until the end of the preprocessing translation unit.
 Macro definitions have no significance after translation phase 4.

 .. _9899_6.10.3.5p2:

+.. container:: snum

+   :ref:`2 <9899_6.10.3.5p2>`

-:ref:`2 <9899_6.10.3.5p2>` A preprocessing directive of the form
+A preprocessing directive of the form

 .. code-block:: text